neshkoli/MMM-IsraelNews/README.md

 ## Features

-- Fetches news headlines from an Israeli news RSS feed.
+- Fetches news headlines from multiple Israeli news RSS feeds.
-- Customizable number of displayed headlines (default is 6).
+- Customizable number of displayed headlines (default is 10).
-- Vertical scrolling for headlines exceeding the display limit.
+- Smooth scrolling animation for headlines exceeding the display limit.
+- Displays favicons for different news sources.
+- Shows timestamps for each news item.
 - Easy integration with the MagicMirror framework.

 ## Installation